Jamesscn/python-template/README.md

   - Automatically formats your code when it is saved
   - A line is shown at the maximum line width
   - It is recommended that you install the autoDocstring plugin by Nils Werner for generating docstrings
+- GitHub actions workflow for testing on pull request or push to main

 ## Considerations